microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 ```

 ### -CompletedDateTime
-Time at which the upload log request reached a terminal state
+Time at which the upload log request reached a completed state if not completed yet NULL will be returned.

 ```yaml
 Type: System.DateTime